Quarkus extension for the Java Operator SDK (QOSDK)

 </dependencyManagement>

-If you do use the BOM, please do make sure to use the same Quarkus version as the one defined in the BOM when configuring the Quarkus plugin as the Quarkus Dev Mode will not work properly otherwise, failing with an error:
+If you use the BOM, please make sure to use the same Quarkus version as the one defined in the BOM when configuring the Quarkus plugin.
+Quarkus Dev Mode will not work properly otherwise, failing with an error similar to:

 Exception in thread "main" java.lang.RuntimeException: java.lang.RuntimeException: java.lang.IllegalStateException: Hot deployment of the application is not supported when updating the Quarkus version.
 The application needs to be stopped and dev mode started up again